Soo (Korean name)

-Soo, also spelled Su, is a rare Korean family name, a single-syllable Korean given name, and an element in many two-syllable Korean given names.
-Of Sino-Korean origin, its meaning differs based on the hanja used to write it.
+Su, also spelled Soo, is a rare Korean surname, a single-syllable Korean given name, and an element in many two-syllable Korean given names.
+As given name meaning differs based on the hanja used to write it.
+There are 91 hanja with the reading "su" on the South Korean government's official list of hanja which may be registered for use in given names.

 Family name

-As a family name, Soo may be written with two different hanja, each indicating different lineages.
+As a family name, Su(Soo) may be written with two different hanja, each indicating different lineages.
 The 2000 South Korean Census found a total of 199 people and 54 households with these family names.

 The more common name means 'water' (水; 물 수).
 The surviving bon-gwan (origin of a clan lineage, not necessarily the actual residence of the clan members) as of 2000 included Gangneung, Gangwon Province (46 people and 12 households); Gangnam, Seoul (41 people and 9 households); Gimhae, South Gyeongsang Province (17 people and four households); Gosan (today Wanju County), North Jeolla Province (11 people and three households); and nine people with other or unknown bon-gwan.
 According to the Joseon Ssijok Tongbo (조선씨족통보; 朝鮮氏族統譜), the name originated in Wuxing (today Wuxing District, Huzhou), Zhejiang, China.